iankit3/webOWASM/index.md

    2. [ASMjs](http://asmjs.org/faq.html)

 ## Welcome WASM
-Though the attempts made by NaCl and ASMjs are quite conviencing, they weren't part of a standard web specification.
+Though the attempts made by NaCl and ASMjs are quite convincing, they weren't part of a standard web specification.
 But finally everyone with the idea of `fast` web, agreed and thus [WebAssembly](https://webassembly.org/) got adopted as [standard](https://webassembly.github.io/spec/) and is available across popular browsers.

+## What's Next
+Stay updated for Part 2 of the Series which will contain real world use cases where WebAssembly is solving serious business problems.

+If you have any opinions about the above post feel free to comment or DM me Ankit(@iankit3)